timescale/docs/timescaledb/how-to-guides/continuous-aggregates/about-continuous-aggregates.md

 ## Continuous aggregates on continuous aggregates

-You can create a continuous aggregate on top of another continuous aggregates.
+You can create a continuous aggregate on top of another continuous aggregate.
 This allows you to summarize data at different granularities.
 For example, you might have a raw hypertable that contains second-by-second data.
 Create a continuous aggregate on the hypertable to calculate hourly data.
 To calculate